IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 * Assembly & Bike Raffle 3/31
 * Other SURPRISES throughout the month

+## Movie Morning 7 March!

+Pixar's ONWARD is hitting the big screen in Anacortes, 10 am on March 7.
+Don't miss this exciting family movie!
+Buy tickets online and see you at the movies...

+{{< fig src="onward_news.jpg" class="max-w-xs" align="right" >}}

 ## Picture Day is Two Weeks Away

 Spring Picture Day is March 10!
 Students will take a picture with their full class, and individual pictures will be available for those interested.
 Helpers are needed!
 Please email membership@IslandViewPTA.org if you have time to help that day.